tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 If you use JavaScript methods such as `push()` and `splice()` you won't get Firebase objects with keys, and Firebase methods won't work.
 Look for the equivalent Firebase method, e.g., `$add` instead of `push()`, and `$remove` instead of `splice()`.
 Don't mix JavaScript methods with Firebase methods.

+This document only covers AngularFire methods.
+There's another set of "vanilla" Firebase methods that are independent of frameworks.

 ### Firebase Objects vs. JavaScript (JSON) Objects

-Firebase objects are different from JavaScript objects.
+Firebase objects are similar but not identical to JavaScript objects.
+(Both are completely different from SQL tables.)

 Let's make an array of cruddy movies.
 Each movie will be an object in the array.
 Each movie will have an array of comments, and each comment is an object.
 We'll start with JavaScript Object Notation (JSON):

 ```js
 [